 Click here to find out more about WEP Clinical’s RWD service offering for sponsors conducting EAPs.

-For companies who choose not to provide an EAP alongside their active clinical trials, an alternative option would be to provide a program once the clinical trials have ended.
-By providing continued drug access to patients, an EAP at this stage could function as an alternative to an Open Label Extension study.
-For companies not required to collect large amounts of detailed clinical data from follow-on studies, an EAP can offer a time- and cost-effective solution that reduces some of the burdens and limitations associated with Open Label Extension studies.
+Companies also have the option to provide an EAP once clinical trials have ended.
+This allows companies to provide continued treatment access for patients, while they wait for the product to become commercially available.
+For companies not required to collect large amounts of clinical data from follow-on studies, an EAP at this stage could function as an alternative to an Open Label Extension (OLEX) Study.
+An EAP can offer a time- and cost-effective solution that reduces some of the burdens and limitations associated with OLEX Studies.

-For example, because an EAP is not as rigorous as a clinical trial, the set-up process is not as complex or time consuming as it would be for an Open Label Extension study.
+For example, because an EAP is not as rigorous as a clinical trial, the set-up process is not as complex or time consuming as it would be for an OLEX Study.
 Companies can even start by submitting individual patient requests to the FDA, then move to a cohort application once enough patients are enrolled.
 By this point, the FDA and IRB would be familiar with the program.
 An EAP also does not require such stringent monitoring or as detailed data collection and reporting.
-This reduces the cost, complexity and overall workload associated with an Open Label Extension study.
+This reduces the cost, complexity and overall workload associated with an OLEX Study.
 Furthermore, sponsors have more flexibility when it comes to setting the inclusion and exclusion criteria under an EAP.
 Sponsors can choose to provide the drug to all trial patients, a subset of trial patients, and/or patients who were excluded from the original clinical trials.